BMscis/reach-tutorial/Documentation/Tutorial/Chapters/frontend/AddingABidderInterface.md

 Running the Auction
 </H4>

-How will we run the auction ?
+How will we run the auction?
 </summary>
 <p>